WeblateOrg/weblate/docs/workflows.rst

 Translation access
 ------------------

-The :ref:`access control <access-control>` in general is not much discussed in the workflows as most of its option can be applied to any workflow.
-Please consult that documentation for information on how to manage access to translations.
+The :ref:`access control <access-control>` is not discussed in detail as a whole in the workflows, as most of its options can be applied to any workflow.
+Please consult the respective documentation on how to manage access to translations.

 In the following chapters, *any user* means a user who has access to the